tjindrak/english-for-designers/README.md

 **[Check it here](https://tjindrak.github.io/english-for-designers/)**

-_"Just read and think graphic design isn’t just visuals, it’s the message that shapes the world."_
+_"Just read and think, graphic design isn’t just visuals, it’s the message that shapes the world."_

 tjindrak 2024